phnmnl/tutorial_utils/README.md

-# Undocumented utility scripts for PhenoMeNal practical sessions
+# Barely documented utility scripts for PhenoMeNal practical sessions

 A set of scripts originally created for CloudMET 2017.
 Feel free to use, improve, document, etc.